Kuttikrishna Marar: Biography

-Marar married Kizhakkemarath Narayanikutty Marasyar in 1924 and the couple had seven children in that four sons and three daughters.
+Marar married Kizhakkemarath Narayanikutty Marasyar in 1924 and they had seven children in that four sons and three daughters.
 Towards the later part of his life, he was more inclined to spiritual pursuits.
 He died on 6 April 1973, at the age of 72.

 Literary career

 Kuttikrishna Marar was a harsh critic of literary indiscretions.
 His work, Bharathaparyadanam, a critical study of the Mahabharata is considered by many as a seminal work and is a part of the Central Board of Secondary Education syllabus.
 Another of his important works is Kala Jeevitham Thanne (Art is Life itself), which won him Kerala Sahitya Akademi Award, Kendra Sahitya Akademi Award and M. P. Paul Prize.
 Malayala Shaili, another of his notable works, is one of the most authentic treatises on proper Malayalam usage.
 Sahithyasallapam, Danthagopuram and Kaivilakku (collections of literary criticism) are some of his other works on literary criticism.
 Besides, he has also published over 19 collections of essays on literary criticism.